dikortis/LetsTalkETC/Episodes/Episode_11.md

 wrong cuz you're the expert
-so if like you're talking about processing or analyzing the Facebook network right and so yeah if you want to solve a problem with involving let's say ten people and then if you want to solve a problem with involving twenty people so you doubled your problem size yeah when we say it's when you say it's quadratic cubic what you mean is that so you double it so then it becomes four
+so if like you're talking about processing or analyzing the Facebook network right and so if you want to solve a problem with involving let's say ten people and then if you want to solve a problem with involving twenty people so you doubled your problem size when we say it's when you say it's quadratic cubic what you mean is that so you double it so then it becomes four